PhD in Counselor Education and Supervision

 Accreditation of universities and university programs is voluntary.
 Universities and programs choose to seek accreditation to ensure that their academic programs meet the highest standards that have been set by academics, professionals, and professional associations throughout the United States.

 The Waynesburg University master's degree programs in clinical mental health counseling and addiction counseling are accredited by the American Counseling Association's Council on Accreditation for Counseling and Related Educational Programs (CACREP).
-The School Counseling and Ph.D.
-Counselor Education specializations are in the application phase of the accreditation process but are not currently accredited by CACREP.
+The Ph.D. in Counselor Education and Supervision is in the application phase of the 2016 Council for Accreditation of Counseling & Related Educational Programs (CACREP) accreditation process.

 In addition to the general prestige of graduating from a program recognized as having met national standards, there are some very concrete advantages of having graduated from a CACREP-accredited graduate program in counseling.
 These advantages include being able to take the National Counselor Examination (NCE) and apply for and become a National Certified Counselor (NCC) upon graduation from the WU master's degree programs without having to complete two years of post-graduation supervised experience (as is required for those who graduate from master's degree programs that are not CACREP accredited).
 Many job announcements now list preferences for candidates who have graduated from CACREP accredited graduate programs, who are NCCs, and who are licensed as professional counselors.
 All of these preferences can be realized more easily by having graduated from a CACREP accredited program in counseling.

 The Addictions Counseling program has been approved by the Pennsylvania Certification Board.

 Waynesburg University is accredited by the Middle States Commission of Higher Education, 3624 Market St, Philadelphia, PA 19104 (267.384.5000).
 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Counsel for Higher Education Accreditation.
 Waynesburg University is also accredited by the Pennsylvania Department of Education 333 Market Street, Harrisburg PA 17126 (717-783-6788) The mission of the Pennsylvania Department of education is to assist the General Assembly, the Governor, the Secretary of Education and Pennsylvania educators in providing for the maintenance and support of a through and efficient system in education.